Governor signs voting, civil rights bills

 “It was critical that we respond to the needs of our state in stepping-up with legislation that ensured safe, accessible voting in November’s elections,” Rep. Linda Trujillo, a Santa Fe Democrat and co-sponsor of the bill, said in a statement.

-The bill underwent two key alterations during the legislative process, neither of which were mentioned in statements released Friday by the Governor’s Office and House Democrats.
+The bill underwent two key alterations during the legislative process, neither of which was mentioned in statements released Friday by the Governor’s Office and House Democrats.

 The most contentious of the changes was a Senate amendment that allows independent voters to cast ballots in primary elections by registering with a major party on Election Day.

 That addition triggered a dramatic revote in the House, which finally passed the legislation after a number of Democrats initially joined with Republicans to vote down the entire bill.
-House Speaker Brian Egolf said earlier this week legislators would look into removing that part of the bill next year.
+House Speaker Brian Egolf, D-Santa Fe, said earlier this week legislators would look into removing that part of the bill next year.

-The other major change came when a Senate committee diluted the bill by removing a provision that would have also allowed county clerks to automatically mail out ballots themselves.
+The other major change came when a Senate committee diluted the bill by removing a provision that would have also allowed county clerks to automatically mail out ballots.

 Other provisions in the new law require that poll workers wear personal protective equipment and give the state Department of Health the power to set public health requirements specific to each county.